jackowayed/jackowayed.github.com/resume.markdown

 I'm looking for a fairly small company, possibly a startup.
 It doesn't have to be tiny, but I'm not looking for some giant corporation where I'll spend more time planning what I will code than actually implementing.

 Though I am quite open to startups, I do need to make a little money from it.
-I need at least $1k, preferably $2k or $3k, but as long as I make that much, the rest could be equity.
+I need to make at least $2k for the summer so that I'll be good on car insurance and gas until next summer.

+I'm available from the very beginning of June (There's some chance I'll have a final other than gym the first week of June, but it's looking like I won't.) until Labor Day.

+I need to be able to take the week of July 19th off, and it would be nice if I could take random days off every once in awhile.

+I'd also love it if my hours weren't set, but I could do 9-5 (Eastern time) if necessary.

+I could keep working around 5 hours a week after the summer too.

 Preferably, I would do something in Ruby, but I wouldn't mind learning to something something functional or Python.